United Auto Workers union endorses Biden for president

 Trump last week named top executives at the Detroit Three automakers and AFL-CIO President Richard Trumka to advise the administration on reopening the economy, but did not include the UAW.

-Trump defeated Democrat Hillary Clinton in Michigan in 2016 by just over 10,000 votes, or 0.23% points.
+Trump defeated Democrat Hillary Clinton in Michigan in 2016 by just over 10,000 votes, or 0.23%.
 Democrats in the state hope Biden will attract more blue-collar support in 2020.

 The endorsement comes at an opportune time for Biden, who has struggled to maintain a high profile during the COVID-19 pandemic and sustain the momentum he had built up in his lightning-quick run toward becoming the Democratic nominee.

+The U.S. Justice Department has a wide-ranging corruption investigation of the UAW and last month charged the union’s forrmer president, Gary Jones, who stepped down in November, and previously charged 13 others.

+U.S. Attorney Matthew Schneider in Detroit said in March a federal takeover of the UAW is among the available options.

-Reporting by David Shepardson; additional reporting by James Oliphant; Editing by Chizu Nomiyama and Sonya Hepinstall
+Reporting by David Shepardson; additional reporting by James Oliphant and Trevor Hunnicutt; Editing by Chizu Nomiyama, Sonya Hepinstall and Dan Grebler